EiichiroIto/MPyTools/README.md

 There are several types of devices using MicroPython.
 Currently MicroPythonCoder supports only ESP8266/ESP32 and micro:bit devices.
 See samples.

 ## Usage
-To get MicroPython code of a class, just evaluate it.
+To get MicroPython code string of a class, just evaluate it.

 ```smalltalk
 ESP8266Sample asMicroPython